 Beating A Cough, Cold, Sore Throat in Los Angeles

-Typically coughs, colds and sore throats are caused by viral infections and go away in a few days, where as something more severe, like strep throat, which is a bacterial infection, can last a little longer.
-Also, things like cigarette smoke, pollution and allergens can cause sore throat.
-The cough and cold virus spreads similar to a flu virus, as they spread from one person to another via the respiratory system, and are transmitted through coughs and sneezes, and germ-ridden surfaces.
+Typically coughs, colds and sore throats are caused by viral infections and go away in a few days, whereas something more severe, like strep throat, which is a bacterial infection, can last a little longer.
+Also, things like cigarette smoke, pollution and allergens can cause a sore throat.
+A cough and cold virus spreads similar to a flu virus, as they spread from one person to another via the respiratory system, and are transmitted through coughs and sneezes, and germ-ridden surfaces.

 If you have a cough, treatment is very similar to treatment for a common cold.
 Essentially, there is no cure.
 Antibiotics are ineffective because coughs and colds are viral and not bacterial.

 The best way to get over a cold is:

 - Drink plenty of fluids but avoid caffeinated drinks

 - Eat healthy, well-balanced meals to give your body the nutrients it needs to recover

 - Gargle with salt water to alleviate a sore throat

 - If you want relief from symptoms, use over the counter remedies, like cough and cold medicines

 The best way to prevent a cold is: